 The weeks ahead can also be a time of great sorrow for those who are grieving the death of a loved one.
 Take time to reach out to those experiencing loss, honoring boundaries and their desire to take a step back from festivities when needed, but reminding them that they are not alone.

-The Advent season in the life of the church is one of both contemplation and joy, sorrow and hope, darkness and light.
-This weekend we celebrate the First Sunday in Advent (no Saturday worship this weekend) as we wait with tenacity and hope for the coming of Christ in history, mystery, and majesty.
+The Advent season in the life of the church is one of both contemplation and joy, sorrow and hope, darkness and light as we wait with tenacity and hope for the coming of Christ in history, mystery, and majesty.

 For those of you who are traveling this weekend, may your travels be safe.
 Blessings in this time of watching, waiting, and giving thanks.